This post is also available in: Español (Spanish)

 Three of those tweets broke the barrier of over 10,000 retweets and those thee tweets received more than 25,000 tweets.
 In fact, this is the main NFL tweet:

 — NFL (@NFL) February 4, 2019

 It is quite remarkable, or at least curious, that this top tweet doesn’t include the official hashtag.
-Not even the words “Super Bowl” on it.
+Not even the words “Super Bowl” or halftime show on it.
 The winners also turned to Twitter to spread their joy not including hashtags.
 This is the most relevant tweet sent by @Patriots

 Gave everything we got and now we got everything.

 — New England Patriots (@Patriots) February 4, 2019

 Actually, the main hashtag was #SBLIII but some other quite relevant to follow the Twitter hipe about Super Bowl.
 Therefore, we have secondly tracked all those other relevant hashtags.
 These are the data of the main hashtags of the Super Bowl 2019 faced with last year’s one.
 The figures below include included tweets and retweets to be more precise: